Encharted Cook

 Please see the recipe card for quantities.

-Crushed pineapple and pistachio pudding mix in a large bowl.
+Process Photo 1a - Crushed pineapple and pistachio pudding mix in a large bowl.

-Crushed pineapple and green pistachio pudding mix are well mixed in a large bowl.
+Process Photo 1b - Crushed pineapple and green pistachio pudding mix are well mixed in a large bowl.

+Combine.
 Stir together the crushed pineapple and the instant pistachio pudding in a large bowl until they are well combined.

-Whipped topping is added to the mixture of crushed pineapple and pistachio pudding mix.
+Process Photo 2a - Whipped topping is added to the mixture of crushed pineapple and pistachio pudding mix.

+Add & Mix.
 Add the whipped topping and mix well.

-Mini marshmallows and chopped pecans are added to the pistachio pineapple mixture.
+Process Photo 3a - Mini marshmallows and chopped pecans are added to the pistachio pineapple mixture.

-All of the ingredients are folded together in a large bowl.
+Process Photo 3b - All of the ingredients are folded together in a large bowl.

+Fold.
 Fold in the mini marshmallows and chopped pecans.

 Substitutions & Variations

-Omit the nuts.
+• Omit the Nuts.
 The original recipe was completely no fuss and did not contain chopped nuts.
 So feel free to omit them.

-Substitute chopped walnuts for the chopped pecans.
+• Substitute Chopped Walnuts.
+You can substitute chopped walnuts for the pecans.

-Substitute stabilized whipped cream for the frozen whipped topping.
+• Substitute stabilized whipped cream for the frozen whipped topping.

 Make-Ahead & Storage

-Pistachio Fluff Salad can be made one day ahead or made just 1 hour before serving.
-It stores well in a covered container for up to 3 days in the refrigerator.
+• Make-Ahead: Pistachio Fluff Salad can be made one day ahead or made just 1 hour before serving.

-More Great Fruit and Fluff Desserts
+More Great Fruit and Fluff Desserts You'll Love

-• Ambrosia Salad
+Traditional Ambrosia Fruit Salad Recipe

-• Mandarin Orange Fluff
+Mandarin Orange Fluff

-• Red Wine with Berries Dessert Sauce
+Red Wine Dessert Sauce with Berries

 📖 Recipe